June 16th, 2025 | CMS

 Lunar security depends on implementation quality and keeping Laravel framework updated.
 The modern architecture includes built-in security features when properly implemented.

-Simple Commerce benefits from Statamic's flat-file architecture, which eliminates database-related security vulnerabilities while requiring fewer security updates.
+Cargo benefits from Statamic's flat-file architecture, which eliminates database-related security vulnerabilities while requiring fewer security updates.
 When using the database option for larger sites, it maintains strong security through Statamic's proven architecture.

 Magento has a mixed security record with regular security patches required.
 The platform's complexity can introduce security vulnerabilities if not properly maintained by experienced developers.
 Adobe provides security support for the enterprise version.